-Probability of extreme river flows in England and Wales over December

-This page shows the probability of extreme conditions in England and Wales over the next month.
+Probability of extreme river flows in England and Wales over August Issued on 05.08.24 using data to the end of July 2024 This page shows the probability of extreme conditions in England and Wales over the next month.
 The bar chart indicates the likelihood of extremely high or low flows in a given number of regions.
 Maps show which regions are most likely to experience these flows as overall conditions get more extreme.
+How likely are we to experience extremely low or high flows?
+Which regions are most likely to experience extremely low or high flows?